suryan-s/Synopysor/README.md

 - [ ] **Automatic Synchronization**: Implementing an automated system that periodically checks for new videos from subscribed channels and generates summaries would provide a convenient way for users to stay updated without manual input.

+- [ ] **Keyword Extraction**: Implement a feature that extracts important keywords or key phrases from the video's content and includes them in the summary.
+This can help users quickly identify the main topics covered in the video.

+- [ ] **Entity Recognition**: Integrate entity recognition capabilities to identify and highlight important entities mentioned in the video, such as people, locations, organizations, etc. This can provide users with additional context and insights.

+- [ ]**Sentiment Analysis**: Analyze the sentiment of the video's content and include a sentiment score or a summary of the overall sentiment in the generated summary.
+This can help users understand the emotional tone of the video.

+- [ ]**Topic Clustering**: Group related sentences or paragraphs in the summary based on common topics or themes.
+This can provide a structured and organized summary that is easier to comprehend.

+- [ ]**Interactive Summary Visualization**: Create a visual representation of the summary, such as a word cloud or a bar chart, to highlight the most frequently mentioned words or topics in the video.
+This can provide users with a quick overview of the video's content.

+- [ ] **Multiple Summaries**: Allow users to generate multiple summaries of different lengths for the same video.
+This gives users the flexibility to choose a summary that matches their requirements or time constraints.

 - [ ] **Additional Features**: To further enhance the user experience and utility, such as:
   - Interactive visualization of the summarization process
   - Support for multiple languages